-

 +

-Responsible for advancing sustainability initiatives and activities at company and property level.
+Advance sustainability initiatives and activities at company level

 Sustainability Reports